Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Reproducing internal climate variability

-\autoref{fig:PYsmall} compares the spatial distribution of severe rainfall (Panel a) and dry conditions (Panel b) across the CESM samples and the two surrogate models.
+Figure~\ref{fig:PYsmall} compares the spatial distribution of severe rainfall (Panel a) and dry conditions (Panel b) across the CESM samples and the two surrogate models.
 In both cases, \texttt{SCT-Skew-t} trained on only $\Ntrain = 20$ fields (middle column) reproduces the spatial structure visible in the CESM data better than \texttt{nonlin TM} trained on $\Ntrain = 80$.
 The probability of severe rainfall is overestimated by \texttt{nonlin TM} across large areas including North America, Europe, Russia, and equatorial Africa.
 In contrast, \texttt{SCT-Skew-t} shows less pronounced overestimation, which is further reduced with increased training sample size (not shown).
 Considering dry conditions, \texttt{nonlin TM} underestimates the probability of low precipitation, while \texttt{SCT-Skew-t} closely reproduces both the spatial pattern and the relative magnitude of low-precipitation probabilities.
-These results corroborate the quantitative results in terms of improved log-scores, suggesting that inferences drawn from \texttt{SCT-Skew-t} tend to be more consistent than \texttt{nonlin TM} with the mechanisms underlying the data-generating precipitation process, even in small-data settings.
+These results corroborate the quantitative results in terms of improved log-scores, suggesting that summaries drawn from \texttt{SCT-Skew-t} are more consistent than those from \texttt{nonlin TM} with the observed spatial distribution of wet and dry conditions in the CESM data, even in small-data settings.

+Section~F of the Appendix \citep{Brachem2026-SCT-Appendix} provides marginal-only comparisons showing that the fitted marginal model alone tends to oversmooth sharp spatial features, but that adding the transport map restores much of the local structure in generated fields, indicating that the transport map can partially compensate for marginal oversmoothing.
+Section~H of the Appendix then provides spatial marginal quantile diagnostics that compare model summaries to empirical summaries from the available CESM samples.
+Because the CESM reference quantiles are estimated from only 98 fields, and because for $\Ntrain=80$ most fields contributing to this reference are also used for training, these maps are interpreted as finite-ensemble calibration diagnostics rather than independent estimates of true marginal quantile error.
+With this caveat, the diagnostics show that \texttt{SCT-Skew-t} with $\Ntrain=20$ attains average marginal discrepancies superior to \texttt{nonlin TM} with $\Ntrain=80$, while \texttt{SCT-Skew-t} with $\Ntrain=80$ gives the clearest improvement.